-Expenditures on petroleum were over half (66.0 percent) of Nebraska's total expenditures on energy in 2012.
-Eight and three–tenths (8.3) percent of Nebraska's expenditures was spent on natural gas,.
-4.2 percent was spent on coal, 0.42 percent was spent on nuclear fuel, and 0.14 percent was spent on renewable energy.
+Expenditures on petroleum were over half (64.1 percent) of Nebraska's total expenditures on energy in 2013.
+Nine and seven–tenths (9.7) percent of Nebraska's expenditures was spent on natural gas,.
+4.1 percent was spent on coal, 0.58 percent was spent on nuclear fuel, and 0.15 percent was spent on renewable energy.

-Petroleum is divided into ten fuels or categories of fuels, as shown in the second table below: distillate fuel made up 47.5 percent of petroleum, motor gasoline (44.7 percent of petroleum), propane (3.19 percent), lubricants (1.83 percent), jet fuel (1.76 percent), asphalt and road oil (0.81 percent), other petroleum (0.11 percent), aviation gasoline (0.11 percent), kerosene (0.003 percent), and residual fuel (0.002 percent).
+Petroleum is divided into ten fuels or categories of fuels, as shown in the second table below: distillate fuel made up 45.5 percent of petroleum, motor gasoline (45.0 percent of petroleum), propane (4.38 percent), lubricants (1.88 percent), jet fuel (2.1 percent), asphalt and road oil (0.75 percent), other petroleum (0.29 percent), aviation gasoline (0.09 percent), and kerosene (0.003 percent).
 Other petroleum includes sixteen (16) separate products, all of which are assigned to the industrial sector.
 The sixteen products are: aviation gasoline blending components; crude oil; motor gasoline blending components; natural gasoline, including isopentane; pentanes plus; petrochemical feedstocks, naphtha; petrochemical feedstocks, other oils; petrochemical feedstocks, still gas; petroleum coke; plant condensate; special naphthas; still gas; unfinished oils; unfractionated streams; waxes; and miscellaneous.
 Miscellaneous products vary from inexpensive (absorption oils similar to kerosene) to very expensive (hydraulic fluids) products.
 The greater part of the miscellaneous product line consists of finished petrochemicals, especially the aromatic hydrocarbons: benzene, toluene, and the xylenes.